marked42/learning-notes/http/http.md

 ##### Delayed Acknowledgement

 To increase network efficiency, most TCP implementations will hold acknowledgement packets for a fraction of a second (100ms~200ms), in prospect of any message with same direction as acknowledgement packet.
-Same direction message data will be packed together with acknowledgement packet to increase network efficient by avoiding small-sized bare acknowledgement (40-60 bytes) packet.
+Same direction message data will be packed together with acknowledgement packet to increase network efficiency by avoiding small-sized (40-60 bytes) bare acknowledgement packet.
 If no same direction message data is found, acknowledgement packet is sent anyway.

 ##### TCP Slow Start